Pecorino Romano Cheese: History, Information, Interesting Facts

 Pecorino Romano is not the only type of Pecorino cheese on the market.
 To give an idea of the great variety of Italian ‘Pecorini’ here follows the list of those awarded with the PDO Certification mark by the European Union.

-Please note that many other types exist: each of them differs from the others for slightly different production techniques and organoleptic characteristics.
+Please keep in mind that many other types exist: each of them differs from the others for slightly different production techniques and organoleptic characteristics.

 Pecorino Romano, pairings.